-- Click Start, Search to look for a computer. - Check with your network administrator to make sure NetBEUI protocol is supported on the network.
+• Click Start, Search to look for a computer.

 If you can't log in to Netware servers

 • If a Netware server is using IPX/SPX protocol, you may need to force your frame type to match the server's frame type.
 Check with your network administrator.